 Instead we perpetuate the belief that having needs and problems is a sign of weakness, by our silence and by our unwillingness to engage in the conversation.
 Or we join the ranks of the weakness police, where the first suspect for surveillance is usually ourselves.

 Think about the men you know.
-Is there someone you know you’ve been avoiding, because you’re uncomfortable with what he’s been dealing with?
-I know there’s one guy in my life that ticks that box.
-Make contact today.
-I dare you…
+Is there someone you know you've been avoiding, because you're uncomfortable with what he's been dealing with?
+If there's someone in your life who ticks that box, make contact today. "¦

 Greg Aldridge, CEO EveryMan Australia